 Some NBA franchises have used acupuncture for decades, and many players who have tried the treatment (or dry-needling, which is similar) swear by it.

 Retired players like Kobe Bryant, Shaquille O’Neal, Steve Nash, Jason Kidd, Charles Barkley, Yao Ming, Grant Hill, Jeff Hornacek and Kevin Johnson among others reportedly used acupuncture during their playing days to enhance their recovery.

 Shaq first tried acupuncture in 2002, when his big toe started acting up before the playoffs and he was determined to do whatever he could to lead the Los Angeles Lakers to their third straight championship.
 Later, he would use acupuncture for a number of other ailments, including a hamstring issue.
 When his hamstring started causing him pain, he told a reporter, “I’ll get some acupuncture and get rid of it.
 I’ve always been a connoisseur of ancient medicine.”

 In 2008, Yao returned to China after undergoing surgery to repair a stress fracture in his left foot while in the United States and, on his trip home, he consulted with top experts and added acupuncture to his treatment plan.
 Some doctors argued that it was unlikely to help the 7-foot-6 center, but it was also determined that it wouldn’t hurt.
 Any relief or results that Yao experienced from the sessions would be beneficial, as long as he continued the traditional rehab process as well.

-One Western Conference coach who spoke to HoopsHype under the condition of anonymity said that even if the benefits are largely mental, it’s still helping players and not causing any problems, so why not support it?
+One Western Conference coach who spoke to HoopsHype under the condition of anonymity said that even if the benefits are largely mental, why not support it if it’s still helping players and not causing any problems?